kdoore/CS2335-Gitbook/state_controlled_number_game.md

 	// Use this for initialization
 	void Start () {

+		activeState = GameState.Initialize;
+		Debug.Log("Do you want to play a Game, if so enter Y, else enter N");
+		gameText = GameObject.Find("GameText").GetComponent<Text>();
+		gameText.text = "Play?";  //test to see if UI-text is working void InitializeVariables
+	}

+	//create function to initialize values
+	//can be used to restart the game

+	void InitializeVariables(){

 		min = 0;
 		max = 64;
 		guess = (min + max) / 2;

-		activeState = GameState.Initialize;
-		Debug.Log("Do you want to play a Game, if so enter Y, else enter N");
-		gameText.text = "Play?";  //test to see if UI-text is working }
+	}

 	// Update is called once per frame